San Diego Metropolitan Transit System: "MTS Bus" fixed-route services

 Urban bus routes link the densely populated neighborhoods and adjacent cities together with direct and frequent bus services.
 These services constitute the bulk of fixed-route bus services operated in terms of vehicle requirements and patronage.
 Typically, headways are 12–15 minutes between scheduled bus arrival/departure times during commute periods and during midday times on the busiest lines.
 Generally, no worse than 30-minute headways occur during non-commute periods or 60-minute headways weekends.
 Local routes generally have stops placed at every block or every other block.
 Limited-stop lines have stops placed every approximately quarter to half-mile.

-Four express fixed-route bus lines (Routes 20, 60, 110, and 910) are operated along major roadways and highways and link intermediate distant suburban areas to the San Diego urban area.
-Two of the six express lines (Routes 60 and 110) only operate during the morning and evening weekday commute periods.
+Three express fixed-route bus lines (Routes 20, 60, and 910) are operated along major roadways and highways and link intermediate distant suburban areas to the San Diego urban area.
+One of the five express lines (Routes 60) only operates during the morning and evening weekday commute periods.
 The 910 is the only express that runs during the night, going to and from San Ysidro and Downtown between midnight and 5:00 AM.

 Rural transit services (Routes 888, 891, 892 and 894) link the sparsely populated central and eastern portions of San Diego County to the San Diego Trolley and other fixed-route transit services at the El Cajon Transit Center.
 These lines offer much less frequent service – Route 888 only operates on Mondays and Fridays, Route 891 on Fridays, and Route 892 on Thursdays.
 Only Route 894 operates Mondays through Fridays.

 MTS currently operates 25 electric buses, and will only purchase zero-emissions vehicles beginning in 2029.
 By July 2024 the vehicles had driven a cumulative million miles.
 In 2025 the fleet consisted of 25 electric buses.